Visiting Frisco & Summit County During COVID-19

 Frisco, CO 80443

-- There are no more capacity restrictions or six-foot spacing requirements for businesses, including but not limited to restaurants, retail, personal services, personal fitness, offices, transportation services, etc… Be aware that businesses may still have their own restrictions on capacity and spacing, which they are within their rights to implement as a private business.
+There are currently no capacity restrictions or six-foot spacing requirements for businesses, including but not limited to restaurants, retail, personal services, personal fitness, offices, transportation services, etc…

-We’ve worked hard to slow the spread of COVID-19, and we continue that tough work so you can come here and feel safe, while still enjoying this town and our mountains.
+We continue the tough work of slowing the spread of COVID-19 so you can come here and feel safe, while still enjoying this town and our mountains.
 Here is how you can do your part:

-- Stay home if you are sick.
-Bringing COVID, a cold, or the stomach flu to a party is just not polite.
+- Staying home when you are sick – Bringing COVID, a cold, or the stomach flu to a party is just not polite.
 Bringing a seven-layer dip with chips is polite.

-- Get tested.
-The mystery and anxiety of thinking your sniffle might be COVID is just not worth it.
+- Getting tested – The mystery and anxiety of thinking your sniffle might be COVID is just not worth it.
 Go get a free test for peace of mind.
-They don’t touch your brain, results are returning much faster, and your positive result will not send Summit County back into Level Red; it will just give you peace of mind and information so you can care for your health.
+They don’t touch your brain and you will get the information you need to care for your health.
 Find out about free Summit County testing sites here.

 - Whether in Town or on a trail, continue to show kindness in every action.
 We’ve all been through a lot.